Western Latin character sets

 Several 8-bit character sets (encodings) were designed for binary representation of common Western European languages (Italian, Spanish, Portuguese, French, German, Dutch, English, Danish, Swedish, Norwegian, and Icelandic), which use the Latin alphabet, a few additional letters and ones with precomposed diacritics, some punctuation, and various symbols (including some Greek letters).
 These character sets also happen to support many other languages such as Malay, Swahili, and Classical Latin.

-This material is technically obsolete, having been functionally replaced by Unicode.
-However it continues to have historical interest.

 Summary

 The ISO-8859 series of 8-bit character sets encodes all Latin character sets used in Europe, albeit that the same code points have multiple uses that caused some difficulty (including mojibake, or garbled characters, and communication issues).
 The arrival of Unicode, with a unique code point for every glyph, resolved these issues.